AKashAMode/To-Do-List-API/README.md

 Ensure you have the following installed on your machine:
 1. Java Development Kit (JDK) 11 or higher
 2. Maven
+3. MySQL Server
-3. An IDE (e.g., IntelliJ IDEA, Eclipse) or a text editor (e.g., Visual Studio Code)
+4. An IDE (e.g., IntelliJ IDEA, Eclipse) or a text editor (e.g., Visual Studio Code)

 ---